ArcanaFramework/arcana/docs/source/data_model.rst

             ├── t1_mprage
             ├── t2_space
             └── bold_rest

+where *session1* is acquired at Timepoint 1 and *session2* is acquired at Timepoint 2.

+While the majority of data items are stored in the "leaf nodes" of the tree (e.g. per-session), data can exist at "nodes" of any frequency in the data space (e.g. per-subject, per-timepoint), whether it fits into the original tree structure of the dataset or not.
+For example, statistics derived across all subjects at each longitudinal timepoint in the above example will be saved in new sub-directories of the root directory.

 Datasets can be defined via the API using the :meth:`.DataStore.dataset` method.
 For example, to define a new dataset corresponding to the XNAT project ID